 WPdonations, created by Remi Corson, makes it super easy for site owners to accept payments.

-The plugin very simple to use and you can configure it in less than five minutes!
-Some of the features include ananyonmous donations, unlimited campaigns, donors donation dashboard, multiple payment gateways, offline payment, stripe checkout, recurring donations, campaigns target, multiple shortcodes, and more.
+The plugin is straightforward, and you can configure it in less than five minutes!
+Some features include anonymous donations, unlimited campaigns, a donors donation dashboard, multiple payment gateways, offline payment, stripe checkout, recurring contributions, campaigns target, numerous shortcodes, and more.

-It also has a notification addon, which will send you notifications on your android or iOS smartphone, each time someone makes a donation.
+It also has a notification addon, which will send notifications on your android or iOS smartphone each time someone donates.

-Raising money via your site is an easy job, you could easily do that by using a combination of plugins (Stripe + Gravity Forms).
-But what may not be easily possible is keeping all the records of payment, of course you can do it manually but that will require a lot of work.
+Raising money via your site is an easy job.
+You could easily do that by using a combination of plugins (Stripe + Gravity Forms).
+But what may not be easily possible is keeping all the payment records.
+Of course, you can do it manually, but that will require a lot of work.

-The above donation plugins make it easy for site owners, bloggers, or anyone looking to raise money for their business venture or non-profit organization.
+The above donation plugins make it easy for site owners and bloggers.
+So, for anyone looking to raise money for their business venture or nonprofit organization.
 Each plugin has its pros and cons.

-Another more advanced donation solution with different payment gateways, unlimited campaigns, and offline payment option is Charitable.
+Another more advanced donation solution with different payment gateways, unlimited campaigns, and offline payment options is Charitable.